🚀 Ace your next technical round with our 2026 Guides:

 Testing is not a luxury; it is the infrastructure of sustainable velocity.
 Unit tests catch regressions in pure logic.
 Integration tests catch contract breakages between modules.
 End-to-end tests (Playwright, Cypress) catch user-facing breakdowns.
 The goal is not 100% coverage — it is confident deployments on Friday afternoons.

-Pro tip: typescript strict mode is one of the most searched topics by senior engineers.
+Pro tip: angular android is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 Common Pitfalls & How to Avoid Them